Row edge-slant Shape Decorative svg added to bottom

 Wu LAB

-Dr. Tongbin Wu is dedicated to the study of left ventricular noncompaction (LVNC) and dilated cardiomyopathy (DCM).
-Using genetics, next-generation sequencing tools and molecular biology, his work aims to understand LVNC and DCM during embryonic development to prevent congenital heart disease and to improve the treatment and diagnosis of patients worldwide.
-Dr. Wu’s goal is to gain a deeper understanding of these networks, paving the way for the identification of novel therapeutic targets and the development of more effective treatments not only for LVNC but also for other heart diseases.
+Dr. Tongbin Wu is dedicated to the study of congenital heart diseases (CHDs), such as left ventricular noncompaction (LVNC) and hypoplastic left heart syndrome (HLHS).
+Using genetics, molecular biology, and multi-omics approaches, his research aims to map gene regulatory networks during heart development, paving the way for the identification of novel therapeutic targets and the development of more effective treatments for CHDs and other cardiovascular diseases.

 News From The Wu Lab